 Further, as per Clause 4 of Order No. DE./15/150/ACT/2010/4854-69 dated 09.09.2010, after the expiry of 30 days, the un-refunded caution money belonging to ex-students shall be reflected as income for the next financial year and it shall not be shown as liability.
 Further, this income shall also be taken into account while projecting fee structure for ensuing academic year.
-However, on review of Audited Financial Statements of FY 2018-ensuing academic year.
 However, on review of Audited Financial Statements of FY 2018-19 submitted by the school, it has been noted that the school has not considered the unrefunded caution money as income of FY 2018-19.
-In the absence of available refunded caution, the amount of un-refundable caution money belonging to ex-students which information, the amount of un-refundable caution money belonging to ex-students as income and the correct balance of caution money which is determined.
-Therefore, the school is directed to determine caution money which is refundable to the students as on the balance sheet date and account for unclaimed refundable to the students as on the balance sheet date and account for unclaimed refundable to the students as on the balance while projecting the fee increase proposal of the subsequent year.
+In the absence of available information, the amount of un-refundable caution money belonging to ex-students which could have been treated as income and the correct balance of caution money cannot be determined.
+Therefore, the school is directed to determine caution money which is refundable to the students as on the balance sheet date and account for unclaimed caution money belonging to ex-students as income while projecting the fee increase proposal of the subsequent year.